Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 230 should be quite a bit faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthThe GeForce GT 230 should in theory be much faster than the GeForce GT 430 overall. (explain)

-Texel RateThe GeForce GT 430 should be a lot (about 27%) faster with regards to AF than the GeForce GT 230. (explain)
+Texel RateThe GeForce GT 430 is quite a bit (approximately 27%) faster with regards to anisotropic filtering than the GeForce GT 230. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison